fmxsh/tot-ontology/README.md

 A _thing of things_ is the general framing possible to apply to perceive any _thing_ by, and as such, serves to increase perceptual clarity of any given thing.

+The _Thing of Things_ is an discernable perceptual structure with intrinsic purpose.
+It is self-structuring itself around its purpose by arranging

+The _Thing of Things_ has the goal of being fully self-structuring and self-defining.
+This goal serves its purpose: to enable the complete perceptual organization of any thing by providing a universal, ontologically sound framing.

 ## Purpose

+(it's purpose is to be self-structuring,

 (describes the purpose of this thing, namely the _thing of things_)